thephpleague/url/examples.md

 // output ftp://user:pass@www.example.com:21/mongo%20db?query=lulu%20l%27allumeuse&foo=bar&sarah=o%20connors
 ~~~

-## Using an Immutable URL to create a pagination
+## Using an Immutable URL to implement Pagination

-A simple example to show you how to create a pagination will retaining the original uri
+A simple example to show you how to implement pagination while retaining the original URI:

 ~~~php
 <?php